 ORLANDO, Fla.
-(AP) As Major League Baseball celebrates the 70th anniversary of Jackie Robinson breaking the color barrier, a diversity report finds that the league could do a better job of identifying and hiring minority and female candidates for top decision-making levels.
+(AP) As Major League Baseball celebrates the 70th anniversary of Jackie Robinson breaking the color barrier, a diversity report finds that the league could do a better job of identifying and hiring minority and female candidates for top decision-making jobs.

 The league scored an 82 in racial hiring, down from 90.5 last year, and went from a 74.3 in gender hiring to 70 this year.
-Overall, MLB scored 76, which is down from last year's 82.4.
+Overall, MLB scored 76, which is down from 82.4.

 ''It's always discouraging when the numbers decrease,'' said Richard Lapchick, the report's primary author. ''We are always looking for things to get better and to break new records each time.''